Common Mental Health Issues

 Post-Traumatic Stress Disorder (PTSD)

 PTSD often occurs after a particularly stressful or traumatic event.
-The symptoms of PTSD often include repeated and intrusive memories of the event that sufferers find distressing.
+The symptoms of PTSD often include repeated and intrusive memories of the possibility that sufferers find distressing.

 Physical symptoms such as shaking and sweating can accompany the mental processes.
-In any given week, 4 in 100 people will be diagnosed with PTSD.
+4 in 100 people will be diagnosed with PTSD in any given week.

 The Gut-Brain Connection

-Our gut health plays an important part in the way our brain works; this is called the gut-brain axis.
-The brain and gut communicate bidirectionally, meaning they send signals between the central and enteric nervous systems.3
+Our gut health is integral to how our brain works; this is called the gut-brain axis.
+The brain and gut communicate bidirectionally, sending signals between the central and enteric nervous systems.3

 The gut-brain axis is involved in many physiological processes in the body.
 This includes:4